 Recently, several U.S. airlines announced that they will also open regional routes to Chetumal from the United States.
 I will make sure to keep you posted, as soon as these flights launch.

-Joining an organized tour of Mahahual
+Joining a guided tour of Mahahual

-If you don’t feel like renting a car or taking a private transportation to get to Mahahual, you can also take a guided tour that will include a day trip to Mahahual and stops at the nearby Mayan Ruins.
+You can also take a guided tour that will include a day trip to Mahahual and stops at the nearby Mayan Ruins.
 It’s a perfect option if you want to save the hassle of organizing transportation, hotels and other things for your trip to Mahahual.

-Best restaurants in Mahahual Mexico
+Mahahual Mexico FAQ’s

-What to bring on your trip to Mahahual
+What to bring on your trip to Mahahual Mexico?

 Mahahual is a dreamy destination, however, there are a couple of things you should know that will help you to have a better experience.
 First, the sun can be strong here, so you will need good sunscreen.
 Because of the proximity to the reef, you need to make sure that your sunscreen is reef safe, so it doesn’t end up hurting marine animals and bleach corals.